-Mark Lynas is a former journalist turned public relations advocate for genetically engineered foods and pesticides who makes inaccurate claims about those products from his perch at the Gates Foundation-funded Cornell Alliance for Science (which recently dropped “Cornell” from its name).
-The PR campaign based at Cornell University trains spokespeople and creates networks of influence, particularly in African countries, to persuade the public and policymakers to accept GMOs and pesticides.
+Mark Lynas is a former journalist turned public relations advocate for genetically engineered foods and pesticides.
+He makes inaccurate claims about those products from his perch at the Gates Foundation-funded Cornell Alliance for Science (which has dropped “Cornell” from its name).
+The Alliance for Science is a PR campaign that trains spokespeople and creates networks of influence, particularly in African countries, to persuade the public and policymakers to accept GMOs and pesticides.

 Scientists, food experts say Lynas is wrong on science

-Scientists and food policy experts have criticized Lynas repeatedly for making inaccurate and unscientific statements in his efforts to promote agribusiness interests.
-For example, an article he wrote attacking agroecology was widely panned by experts in the field who described it as “an embarrassment” for someone who claims to be scientific, a “demagogic and non-scientific interpretation of a scientific paper” and a “flawed analysis” that offers “sweeping generalizations” and “wild conclusions.”
+Attacks on agro-ecology “an embarrassment” – Lynas claimed in a 2020 article that agro-ecological farming “risks harming the poor;” his article was widely panned by global development experts who described it as “an embarrassment” for someone who claims to be scientific, a “demagogic and non-scientific interpretation of a scientific paper” and a “flawed analysis” that offers “sweeping generalizations” and “wild conclusions.”

-Many other experts have described Lynas’ inaccurate statements and misleading tactics:
+Many other experts have documented Lynas’ inaccurate statements:

 - “I can unequivocally state that … most of (Lynas’) statements are false,” wrote David Schubert, PhD, Head, Cellular Neurobiology Laboratory, The Salk Institute

 - “Instead of debating or discussing the actual science, Lynas casts aspersions and resorts to relying on authority rather than data or research,” wrote Doug Gurian-Sherman, PhD, former senior scientist, Union of Concerned Scientists.

 - Lynas’s clams about GMOs are “unscientific, illogical and absurd,” wrote Belinda Martineau, PhD, a genetic engineer who helped develop the first GMO food (see also NYT letter).